Fooodo / Docs

 What's closed today

 The menu app's order API and the payment service's payment API are not public.
-They run on infrastructure operated for our deployment partners and are bearer-token authenticated with secrets issued during onboarding.
+They run on infrastructure operated for our deployment partners, secured with per-partner credentials issued during onboarding.

 If you are a POS vendor wanting to integrate with Fooodo, write to hello@fooodo.com — the integration path is hands-on today, not self-serve.